yycho0108/Localizer/README.md

 # Localizer

-Localization based on Udacity CS373 class.
+Localization based on Udacity CS373 class : Artificial Intelligence for Robotics.

 The agent simply repeats sensing and navigating the world,